andrew7shen/andrew7shen.github.io/_pages/about.md

   - /about.html
 ---

+***I will be attending ICLR 2025 in Singapore to give an oral presentation on our work developing a foundation model for phylogenetics at the [LMRL Workshop](https://www.lmrl.org/)!***

 Hi, my name is Andrew!
-I'm a current Research Associate at **Harvard Medical School** working with [Marinka Zitnik](https://zitniklab.hms.harvard.edu/).
+I'm an incoming PhD student in [Biomedical Data Science](https://dbds.stanford.edu/) at **Stanford University** and a current Research Associate at **Harvard Medical School** working with [Marinka Zitnik](https://zitniklab.hms.harvard.edu/).
 I also work with [Joshua Glaser](https://glaserlab.github.io/) at **Northwestern University** where I completed my [Masters in Artificial Intelligence](https://www.mccormick.northwestern.edu/artificial-intelligence/).
 I completed my undergraduate education at **UC San Diego** in Bioinformatics and Computer Science.

 I am broadly interested in solving problems at the intersection of AI and science, but particularly in the area of biology and medicine.
-Some of current research endeavors consists of biologically inspired foundation models for proteins and interpretable methods for neural decoding.
+Some of my current research endeavors consist of biologically inspired foundation models for proteins and interpretable methods for neural decoding.

 I have also been involved with other labs and have been fortunate to work with [Heather Moss](https://med.stanford.edu/mosslab/current-team.html#current_team) at Stanford Health Care, [Melissa Gymrek](https://gymreklab.com/) at UC San Diego, and [Kavita Sarin](https://sarinlab.stanford.edu/) at Stanford Health Care.

-Feel free to reach out to connect!
+Feel free to reach out to connect at [andrew7shen@gmail.com](andrew7shen@gmail.com)!

 ## Publications